Certification of Professional Achievement Program in Health Information Technology

 The Columbia University Health Information Technology Certification of Professional Achievement program provides students with the practical knowledge and skills required to implement HIT solutions in a variety of settings.
 At the end of this program, successful trainees will have earned 12 points of Columbia University coursework and a Certification of Professional Achievement from the Department of Biomedical Informatics offered by the Columbia University Vagelos College of Physicians and Surgeons.

-The Program: This two-semester, competency-based Certification of Professional Achievement program offers a conceptual framework, background knowledge, and workforce skills in HIT.
-Topics include project management, organizational context, implementation, HIT regulations and standards, usability, knowledge representation, data storage, clinical decision support, IT-enabled patient engagement, clinical analytics, healthcare interoperability, security, and privacy.
+The Program: This two-semester, competency-based Certification of Professional Achievement program offers a conceptual framework, background knowledge, and workforce skills in Health Information Technology (HIT).
+Topics include workflow and requirements analysis, project management, implementation, leadership, teamwork, regulations, standards, usability, knowledge representation, information architecture, clinical decision support, patient engagement, clinical analytics, healthcare interoperability, security, and privacy.
 Supplemental lectures address potential knowledge gaps in computer science or health care.

-Courses are taught by a wealth of faculty experts, seasoned professionals, and students are mentored by program alumni.
-All work is centered on real-world problems in the field as well as applicability to potential careers in HIT.
+The curriculum is taught by a wealth of faculty experts, seasoned professionals, and alumni.
+Students are also mentored by program alumni.
+All work is centered on real-world problems in the field and applicability to careers in HIT.
 The class is designed to support exceptional students from a wide variety of backgrounds and is suitable for candidates new to the field as well as growth-oriented HIT professionals.
 Because of the students’ high level of preparation for the workforce, the program concludes with a career fair on the day of commencement.